 Consciousness uploading, the dualism problem, and a wild philosophical and scientific discussion of things to come as the technological singularity approaches.

 This is the plan that has worked really well for me.
-I am over the age of 40, and I continue to remain very active and approach the age of 40.
+I am over the age of 40, and I continue to remain very active.

-If you have a big heart for our four-legged furry friends and want to help out with making the quality of a dog's life better, here are three simple ways you can make a huge impact even if you can't adopt.
+Do you have a big heart for our four-legged furry friends and want to improve the quality of a dog's life?
+Here are three ways you can make a huge impact even if you can't adopt.

-We've seen enormous paradigm shifts over time that have changed our mentality about a lot of things.
-Could pregnancy and childbirth be in the same category?
+We've seen enormous progress that has changed our mentality about the way we live.
+Could childbirth be next?

 The issue of Net Neutrality threatens to change the very nature of the Internet away from an individual-empowering one to "Big Brother" of Orwell's 1984 or from Apple's Macintosh commercial from 84.